 BEGIN

---Create initial task for getting load cycle id
+-- Create initial task for getting load cycle id

-var_sql := 'CREATE OR REPLACE TASK EXEC_'||UPPER(dag_name)||' WAREHOUSE = '||warehouse||' SCHEDULE = '''||load_sched||''' AS CALL '||UPPER(task_schema)||'.GET_LOAD_CYCLE_ID();';
+var_sql := ''CREATE OR REPLACE TASK EXEC_''||UPPER(dag_name)||'' WAREHOUSE = ''||var_wh||'' SCHEDULE = ''''''||load_sched||'''''' AS CALL ''||UPPER(task_schema)||''.GET_LOAD_CYCLE_ID();'';

 EXECUTE IMMEDIATE var_sql;